 - To avoid matching the filtering and policing that are configured in a subsequent class, configure policing in each class.
 CoPP does not apply the filtering in a class that does not contain a police command.
-A class without a police command matches no traffic.

-- The ACLs used for classification are QoS ACLs.
-QoS ACLs supported are IP standard, extended, and named (IPv6 ACLs are not supported in hardware).

-- These are the only match types supported:

-- ip precedence

-- ip dscp
+A class without a police command matches no traffic. - The ACLs used for classification are QoS ACLs.
+QoS ACLs supported are IP standard, extended, and named. - These are the only match types supported: - ip precedence - ip dscp - access-group - Only IP ACLs are supported in hardware. - MAC-based matching is done in software only. - You can enter one match command in a single class map only. - In releases earlier than Release 12.2(18)SXE, the MQC class default is not supported.

-- access-group

-- Only IP ACLs are supported in hardware.

-- MAC-based matching is done in software only.

-- You can enter one match command in a single class map only.